Paraquat Lawsuit

 Any of these symptoms indicate that something is wrong and the individual should immediately seek out medical attention.

-To learn more about whether you qualify for a paraquat lawsuit in Georgia, call the Law Offices Of Andrew Lynch to schedule a confidential consultation and find out what type of legal recourse you may have.
+To learn more about whether you qualify for a paraquat lawsuit in Georgia, call the Andrew R. Lynch, P.C. to schedule a confidential consultation and find out what type of legal recourse you may have.
 We will work diligently to get you the financial compensation you deserve.